 Renovation Work Practice Requirements

-Renovation work practices are described at WAC 365-230-330.
+Renovation work practices are described at OAR 333.070.0090.
 Workers must follow documented methodologies to protect occupants from lead hazards created during renovations, including:

 - Posting warning signs, containing work areas, protecting furnishings and cleaning.

-- Prohibitions on using certain dangerous work practices, including: open-flame burning or torching, operating a heat gun over 1100º F, using a high speed machine to remove paint without a HEPA-filtered exhaust system, Start Printed Page 27048using an improperly operating HEPA vacuum, and dry sweeping in the work area.
+- Prohibitions on using certain dangerous work practices, including: Open-flame burning or torching, operating a heat gun over 750 °F, using a high speed machine to remove paint without a HEPA-filtered exhaust system, using an improperly operating HEPA vacuum, and dry sweeping in the work area.

 - Proper handling and transporting of waste.